-Seven of Nine (Jeri Ryan) showed up in Star Trek: Picard episode 4 and then episode 5 revolved around her almost entirely.
-By the end of episode 5 she was gone and we don’t know if she’ll be back on the show this season or not.
+Seven of Nine (Jeri Ryan) first showed up in Star Trek: Picard episode 4 and then episode 5 revolved around her almost entirely.
+By the end of episode 5 she was gone only return later in episode 8.

 Episode 5 (titled Stardust City Rag) revealed that Seven of Nine continued her relationship with Icheb, the other Borg de-assimilated during her time on Voyager.
 She raised him as a son and Icheb eventually joined Starfleet and became a science officer.

 Unfortunately, we also learned and even saw Icheb captured and tortured by a vicious woman who hunts Borg for parts.
 Seven beamed in at the last second to save her son, but was ultimately too late.
 Icheb was so badly hurt she killed him herself, to spare him suffering.

 Seven feels Icheb’s death was at least partly her fault.
 The woman who captured him and ripped out his implants is named Bjayzl and she was also apparently Seven of Nine’s lover.
 Bjayzl infiltrated the Rangers and seduced Seven of Nine.
 They had a relationship and during that relationship it was Seven who told her about Icheb, and she used that information to capture him.

 Icheb was played by Manu Intiraymi on Star Trek: Voyager.
 They recast the character for his brief appearance on Picard.
 Manu Intiraymi is however, still a working actor and continues to work elsewhere.

 Though Seven still goes by the name Seven of Nine in public, apparently in private she goes by her original given name of Annika.
 Her former lover called her by that name during the course of Star Trek: Picard episode 5.